awsdocs/aws-cloudformation-user-guide/doc_source/change-sets-for-nested-stacks.md

 ## Working with change sets for nested stacks \(AWS CLI\)<a name="change-sets-for-nested-stacks-cli"></a>

 ### create\-change\-set<a name="working-with-change-sets-for-nested-stacks-cli"></a>
 + [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-change-set.html) – Change sets for nested stacks is not enabled by default for the AWS CLI\.
-To create a change set for the entire stack hierarchy, specify the `–include-nested-stacks` parameter\.
+To create a change set for the entire stack hierarchy, specify the `--include-nested-stacks` parameter\.
 For more information, see [To create a change set \(AWS CLI\)](using-cfn-updating-stacks-changesets-create.md)\.

 The following AWS CLI example is of a `create-change-set` input\.